 - Strategic risk (including reputational risk);

 - Insurance risk;

-- Credit risk;
+- Credit risk:

 - Market risk;

 - Operational risk;

+- Liquidity risk;

-- Liquidity risk; and
+- Financial risk; and

-- Financial risk.
+- Conduct risk.

-The assessment of capital requirements (for both internal and regulatory capital measures) is based explicitly on the risks identified and evaluated through the processes.
+The assessment of capital requirements (for both internal and regulatory capital measures) is based explicitly on the risks identified and evaluated through the risk management processes.
 For regulatory purposes, the Group uses the standard formula without undertaking-specific parameters to assess the solvency capital requirements and an internal model is not used.